Part of our spiritual warfare armor is the gospel boots. Let’s take a look at what the Bible has to say concerning this part of our armor.

 To bring “judgment” is to teach and instruct in righteousness.

 Lastly let us not forget the Samaritan women who was not only a sinner, rejected by the religious people of Jesus’ day but a woman that Jesus ministered to at a well.
-She went about proclaiming the gospel.
+She went about proclaiming the gospel to both men and women.

 “Come and see a man who told me everything I have done.
 Could he possibly be the Christ?”
 (John 4:29).